hopr’s innovations transform current products.

 We agonize over the details to make sure that our templates are high-converting and high-performing while being easy to use and to integrate with all your favorite tools.

 Hopr can work with any containerized infrastructure.
-Hopr is compatible with Kubernetes, Docker Swarm or other Infrastructure as a Service.
+Hopr is compatible with Kubernetes, Docker Swarm or other Infrastructure as a Service platforms that use containers.

-Workloads is a general term for operating machines and devices.
+"Workloads" is a general term for machines and devices that operate through the cloud.
 It includes VMs, containerized infrastructure, mobile devices, and IoT.

-No. Hopr's technology does not required modifications to the code of applications or APIs.
-Our technology is encapsulated in a small block of code that is installed in a container with an App or API (workloads) prior to production.
+No. Hopr's technology does not required modifications to the code of existing applications or APIs.
+Our technology is containerized and deployed with workloads.
+Protective features deliver security immediately after deployment to production.

-A session is a series of API calls (from a client) and responses (from the API/server) needed to complete a service or function.
-The number of calls and responses in a session depends on the function or service being performed by the two workloads.
+A "session" is like a conversation between two workloads.
+It can be a series of API calls (from a client) and responses (from the API/server) needed to complete a service or function.
+Any number of API calls can occur in a session and depends on how an application is configured.